10 Best Skins in War Thunder, Ranked | Attack of the Fanboy

 1. Arknights Texas Skin | F16-A Falcon

-This is a beautiful skin based on the character of Texas from Arknights, she is visible on the side of the plane and the overall skin which wraps around the entirety of the jet has been designed to a very meticulous level.
-The skin was designed by ‘A_Heart_of_Oak_’ and you can add this skin to your collection this very second.
+This is a beautiful skin based on the character of Texas from Arknights.
+She is visible on the side of the plane and the overall skin which, wraps around the entirety of the jet, and has been designed to a very meticulous level.
+The skin was designed by A_Heart_of_Oak_ and you can add this skin to your collection this very second.

 No matter what skin you choose, you’ll be prepared to take on anything that the War Thunder patches bring you.